Nigeria unions suspend strike after fuel price cut

 Three people were killed and many wounded in clashes there last week.

-Jonathan said fixing the liter price at 97 naira ($0.60) was a short-term response to ease hardships.
+Jonathan said fixing the litre price at 97 naira ($0.60) was a short-term response to ease hardships.

 "In the past eight days through strikes, mass rallies, shutdown, debates and street protests, Nigerians demonstrated clearly that they cannot be taken for granted and that sovereignty belongs to them," Abdulwaheed Omar, president of the Nigeria Labour Congress (NLC), told a news conference.